Vienna gets snow every year (at least it has since 1953), ranging from 1cm to over 2m of the stuff.

 But will you wake on Christmas morning and gasp in delight as the snowflakes settle on Santa’s sleigh tracks?

-I went through the last 20 years of December data (1995 – 2015) for the main Vienna weather station.
+I went through the recent 25+ years of December records for the main Vienna weather station and combined them with my own experiences.
 Here’s the deal:

 - It snowed on Christmas Eve in 1996 and 2012

-Also, console yourself with the thought that bright white snow quickly turns to brown slush in a city anyway.
-Although I will say that the Vienna woods, the city parks and the seasonal markets do look quite wonderful coated in fresh snow.
+Console yourself with the thought that bright white snow quickly turns to brown slush in a city anyway.
+Although I will say that the Vienna woods, the city parks, and the seasonal markets do look quite wonderful coated in fresh white.
 Bah humbug!

-Of course there is one promising option for those desperate to find snow – there’s a set of small hills nearby which have been known to attract the odd snowflake.
-You might have heard of them.
-The closest mountains are just an hour or two away by car.
+Of course, you have one promising option if desperate to find the white stuff: a nearby set of small hills has been known to attract the odd snowflake.
+The mountains of the Alps are just a day trip away by car or public transport.